datyin/webpack-ts-project-starter/README.md

 This command is going to:

 - Bundle used scripts only into one file
-- Minify and Transpile code (Default set for node 12.19)
+- Minify and Transpile code (Default set to installed node version)
 - Generate package.json with only used dependencies

 # Serve